ernesto-jimenez/scraperboard/README.md

  - Generate JSON from HTML based on the defined scraper
  - Create REST APIs to serve the scraped JSON

-# Basic usage
+# Examples

-A command line tool to extract top results from a Google search.
+ * [A command line tool to extract top results from a Google search](examples/google-cli)

-Create a REST API to query top results from a google search.
+ * [Create a REST API to query top results from a google search](examples/google-api)
+ * Create a REST API to return structured data from website with schema.org markup